-In the input-output framework (Remond-Tiedrez and Rueda-Cantuche, 2019; UNDESA, 2018), households' consumption expenditure is aggregated into a single column vector containing final demand flows from each industry's output, like government or households.
-With this vector \hat{y} , it is possible to compute the CF of household consumption by industry.
-However, it is well-known that this aggregation suppresses information on the heterogeneity of the household sector, in addition to presenting the information in a product classification that is very different from the one that consumers can relate to in their spending choices (Mongelli et al., 2010).
-As explained by Cazcarro et al. (2022), in the absence of information about aggregate household consumption or if we desire to match household microdata to SUTs, we need to transform the spending information from household surveys into the tables' price and industry classifications.
-Household expenditures are typically recorded at purchaser's prices and according to the Classification of Individual Consumption by Purpose (COICOP), whereas households' final consumption expenditure (P3_S14) is presented at basic prices and according to the CPA classification.
-Purchaser's prices are equal to producers' prices plus taxes minus subsides on products (D21X31), which, in turn, are equal to basic prices plus domestic transportation costs and trade margins (Remond-Tiedrez and Rueda-Cantuche, 2019).
-Each of these transformations require data that is sometimes not reported for confidentiality reasons, which further complicates the estimation of the CF from the perspective of households' final consumption expenditure.
+In the input-output framework ([Remond-Tiedrez and Rueda-Cantuche, 2019; UNDESA, 2018](#)), household final consumption expenditure is aggregated into a single column vector containing final demand flows from each industry.
+With this vector y^h , it is possible to compute the CF of household consumption by industry.
+However, it is well-known that this aggregation suppresses information on the heterogeneity of the household sector, in addition to presenting the information in a product classification that is very different from the one that consumers can relate to in their spending choices ([Mongelli et al., 2010](#)).
+As explained by [Cazcarro et al. \(2022\)](#), in the absence of information about aggregate household consumption or if we desire to match household microdata to SUTs, we need to transform the spending information from household surveys into the IOTs' price and industry classifications.
+Household expenditures are typically recorded at purchaser's prices and according to the Classification of Individual Consumption by Purpose (COICOP), whereas households' final consumption expenditure is presented at basic prices and according to the CPA classification.
+Purchaser's prices are equal to producer's prices plus taxes minus subsides on products, which, in turn, are equal to basic prices plus domestic transportation costs and trade margins (Remond-Tiedrez and Rueda-Cantuche, 2019).
+Each of these transformations require data that is often not reported for confidentiality reasons, which further complicates the estimation of the CF from the perspective of households' final consumption expenditure.